 how to know when the washing machine has finished

-If you need to know when a device, like a dryer or washing machine has completed its work, get a ‘smart plug with energy monitoring‘.
-Amazon list many of them but whichever brand you get, check that it can be integrated with your home automation platform.
-For example TP-link has the HS110 with energy monitoring and it connects with Home Assistant.
-If yours is labelled Tuya / Smart Life / Sonoff there’s a good chance it works for this idea.
+If you need to know when a device, like a dryer or washing machine has finished working, get a ‘smart plug with energy monitoring‘.
+Amazon list many of them but whichever brand you get, you’ll have more versatility if it can be integrated with your home automation platform.
+For example TP-link has the HS110 with energy monitoring and it connects with the Home Assistant platform.
+Home Assistant will have the more of the control features that we need than the TP-Link mobile app will have.
+If your energy monitoring smart socket is labelled Tuya / Smart Life / Sonoff POWR2 / Shelly PM there’s a good chance it works for this idea.

 You just need a smart plug with energy monitoring

-The idea is simple: leave the smart plug permanently switched on and the appliance plugged into it.
-Get your home automation software to monitor the current flowing via a routine / automation.
-The routine needs to wait until the current to the washing machine drops to a low level .
+The idea is simple: leave the smart plug permanently switched on with the appliance plugged into it.
+Get your home automation software to monitor the current flowing via an automation routine.
+The routine needs to wait until the current to the washing machine drops below a low level eg 0.1 amp.

-As far as I can imagine I can’t use the timer feature of a smart plug to turn on my washing machine.
+I can’t use the timer feature of a smart plug to turn on my washing machine.
 The washing machine needs an extra button press to start it after turning on.
-The smart plug CAN send me an alert when the cycle is finished and it CAN also total how much energy washing uses.
+The smart plug CAN send me an alert when the cycle is finished ie the amp level drops and it CAN also total how much energy washing uses.

-I don’t want my water immersion heater running all the day.
+- I don’t want my water immersion heater using electricity all the day.
 I use a Sonoff POW2 (shown above) to switch off my water heater when the tank thermostat switches it off.

-You can use an energy monitoring smart plug with an electric iron, or panini press or curling tongs to ensure that a device isn’t left switched on.
-You need to make a home automation (aka routine) that watches for high current and then turns off the smart plug after say, an hour.
+- I might use an energy monitoring smart plug with an electric iron, or panini press or curling tongs or a charging laptop to ensure that a device isn’t left switched on.
+You need a home automation routine that watches for a raised current (say 1 amp) and then waits for say an hour, and then turns off the smart plug.